stlb57/Kubernetes-open-port-scanner/README.md

 ## ✨ Key Features

-* **⚡ High-Performance Concurrency**: Utilizes a robust **Worker Pool** pattern with 50 concurrent goroutines to scan hundreds of targets simultaneously without overwhelming system resources.
+* **⚡ High-Performance Concurrency**: Utilizes a robust **Worker Pool** pattern with 100 concurrent goroutines to scan hundreds of targets simultaneously without overwhelming system resources.
 * **☸️ Native K8s Integration**: Directly communicates with the Kubernetes API to dynamically discover Pod IPs in real-time.
+* **📊 Structured JSON Reporting**: Generates machine-readable, pretty-printed JSON audit reports for easy integration with security pipelines.
 * **🛠️ Professional CLI Interface**: Built on the **Cobra** framework, providing a familiar, `kubectl`-like experience with flags and subcommands.
 * **🛡️ Resilient Scanning**: Implements `net.DialTimeout` to ensure the scanner doesn't hang on unresponsive network segments.